kubernetes/test-infra/prow/cmd/gerrit/README.md

 # Gerrit

 Gerrit is a Prow-gerrit adapter for handling CI on gerrit workflows.
-It can poll gerrit changes from multiple gerrit instances, and trigger presubmits on Prow upon new patchsets on gerrit changes.
+It can poll gerrit changes from multiple gerrit instances, and trigger presubmits on Prow upon new patchsets on Gerrit changes, and postsubmits when Gerrit changes are merged.

 ## Deployment Usage